Object Storage is simply the easiest, most cost effective and secure backup solution for your data!

 Setting up Object Storage is extremely easy to accomplish through your account’s home page.
 Simply login to your Liquid Web account.

-- Click on Create and then click on Storm Object Storage.
+- Click on Add and then click on Cloud Object Storage.

 - Next, click on the Create Object Store button

-- Lastly, copy the information about your new Object Storage.
+- Lastly, copy the information (Access Key and Secret Key) of your new Object Storage.

 Warning:Keep this information safe by not sharing via email or any other unencrypted method.
 A malicious hacker could obtain your keys and use them without your knowledge.

 You will want to store the following info for later use.

 - Object Store Gateway: The domain used to access everything in your Object Store (objects.liquidweb.services).

 - Access Key: A unique identifier that, when partnered with a Secret Key, allows access to your Object Store.